DARMA-tasking/LB-analysis-framework/README.md

 ## Testing

-In order to run tests locally one needs to install test dependencies:
+In order to run tests locally, one needs to install test dependencies:
 ```shell
 cd <project-path>
 tox
 ```

-`tox` command will:
+The `tox` command will:
 - run all test defined in `tox.ini`
-- create `artifacts` directory in main project path
+- create the `artifacts` directory in main project path
-- in `artifacts` directory html coverage report and pylint report could be found
+- create an html coverage report and a pylint report within the `artifacts` directory

 ## Usage